asierabreu/spark-course/README.md

 vagrant up --provider virtualbox vagrant ssh
 ```
+**Note** ALL steps are executed within a terminal of *your computer (not the VM)*.
-At the end of this process (After vagrant ssh you will have logged in into a VM that is running inside your computer)
+At the end of this process (after *vagrant ssh* you will be logged in into a VM that is running inside your computer.
-, that runs an Ubuntu 16.04 OS and has already installed the following software :
+This VM has an Ubuntu 16.04 OS and has already installed the following software :

 The following software will have been installed @ path : /usr/local/software/ (in the VM)

    * Apache Spark v2.2.0
    * Anaconda (Python) v3.6
    * Apache Zeppelin v0.7.3

+Now , do test the installation (see next).

 ## Test Installation